cazeip/Remarkable-2-Wireless-Web/README.md

 Thankfully, your tablet is actually a _GNU + Linux_ computer, meaning you can connect to it via SSH, and perform various actions using their terminal.

 ## What this prototype does
-You can access some of your files from a web server hosted on your computer, and navigate your Remarkable 2 file system, to retrieve your data.
+You can access some of your files from a web server hosted on your computer, and navigate your reMarkable 2 file system, to retrieve your data.

 ![Screenshot](images/example_screenshot.png)